What are drug-resistant infections?

 For example, it took only five years for an antibiotic resistant strain of K. pneumoniae to spread globally from the USA, where it was first found in 2003, to Israel in 2005 and then to Italy, Colombia, the United Kingdom and Sweden by 2008.

 In some countries, regulation on antibiotic use is poorly enforced or doesn’t exist at all.
-People can buy antibiotics over the counter to treat viral infections, instead of bacterial ones.
+People can buy antibiotics over the counter, and antibiotics can be mistaken for other medications such as painkillers, leading to their overuse and misuse.

 Drug-resistant infections are already a problem.